-- Owner-level taxes: The two main owner-level taxes are dividend taxes and capital gains taxes. - Income taxes of business owners: In many countries, the incomes of the self-employed and sole proprietors are taxed as a type of labor income.
+- Corporate tax: The corporate tax is levied at the firm level as opposed to the owner level. - Owner-level taxes: The two main owner-level taxes are dividend taxes and capital gains taxes. - Income taxes of business owners: In many countries, the incomes of the self-employed and sole proprietors are taxed as a type of labor income.